SagyanAryal/preworkrepo/README.md

 I added a timer where the player has to complete the game within the given time otherwise they lose.

 - [ ] List anything else that you can get done to improve the app!
-The converting to GIF and posting the video part was unclear and I was not sure how to do it, so I just attached the imgur links.

 ## Video Walkthrough